Unified Progressive Party: Lee Seok-ki sabotage plot

 On 5 September 2013, South Korea's intelligence agency, NIS, accused UPP lawmaker Lee Seok-ki of plotting a pro-North Korean rebellion.
 The case triggered a political and media firestorm in a nation where even praising the North can be considered a crime.
 He allegedly led a May 2013 meeting, comprised partly of UPP members, in which reference was made to the prospect of attacking South Korean infrastructure in the event that recently heightened tensions between the Koreas led to war.

 South Korean prosecutors subsequently indicted Lee on charges of plotting a pro-North Korea rebellion to overthrow the government, saying his plan posed a "grave" national security threat.
-However, pro-North Korea people, including UPP lawmakers, say that while the meeting in question did take place, they had no intention of destroying South Korean government infrastructure.
+However, UPP lawmakers say that while the meeting in question did take place, they had no intention of destroying South Korean government infrastructure.

 On 17 February 2014, Lee was sentenced by a district court to 12 years in prison.